robric/wiki-contrail-controller/Kubernetes.md

 k8s services can be exposed to external (outside of the cluster) in many ways.
 Popular ways are <https://kubernetes.io/docs/concepts/services-networking/ingress/#alternatives>.
 Ingress is another way to expose the service to external.
 Ingress provides layer 7 load balancing whereas the others provide layer 4 load balancing.

-## 4. __Implementation__
+## 4. __Contrail Kubernetes Solution__
 ### 4.1 __Contrail kubernetes manager__
 Opencontrail implementation requires listening to K8s API messages and create corresponding resources in the Opencontrail API database.
 New module called "contrail-kube-manager" will run in a container to listen to the messages from the K8s api-server.
-A new project will be created in Opencontrail for each of the namespaces in K8s.

 ### 4.2 __Contrail CNI plugin__